Improving vocational education and training in nursing and medical technology

 Overall term: 2018 to 2021

-The project focuses on three intervention areas:
+To achieve its goals the project focuses on three main intervention areas:

 - Improving vocational education and training for nursing staff and biomedical technicians.